Technical Fellowships

 Call duration and award requests

-Fellowship award amounts will be calculated based on the fellowship duration and published scales for living costs and economy flight estimates from the home to host countries, however maximum award amounts will remain as previous years (please see table below under Practical Information).
+Fellowship award amounts are calculated by UICC based on the fellowship duration and published scales for living costs and economy flight estimates from the home to host countries, with maximum award amounts stated below under Practical Information.

 Scope of the call

-Building on the experience of 2023 call, UICC will open a short, competitive call for applications with a strong emphasis on public health and the training of health professionals on cost-effective and evidence-based cancer control strategies and interventions relevant to and appropriate to the applicant’s context, and the wider health system.
+The call has a strong emphasis on public health and the training of health professionals on cost-effective and evidence-based cancer control strategies and interventions relevant to and appropriate to the applicant’s context, and the wider health system.

-Fellowships will be prioritised that focus on preventing cancer or detecting it early as well as those projects that ensure equitable access to affordable and effective treatment and the supportive and palliative care of cancer survivors.
+Fellowships on preventing cancer or detecting it early as well as those projects that ensure equitable access to affordable and effective treatment and the supportive and palliative care of cancer survivors are prioritised.

-Fellowship topics can include cancer research, if it is implementation, translational or clinical research that leads directly to improved health and well-being of cancer patients.
-Applications on purely basic research are not encouraged, and applicants working on these topics should consider applying for a YY Study Grant.
+Fellowship topics will include cancer research, if it is implementation, translational or clinical research that leads directly to improved health and well-being of cancer patients.
+Applications on purely basic research are not encouraged, with applicants working on these topics encouraged to apply for a YY Study Grant.

-Applicants from French-speaking African countries will have the option to apply in French if they intend to visit a French-speaking country.
+Applicants from French-speaking African countries have the option to apply in French if they planned to visit a French-speaking country.
 For further details, please visit the "Bourse pour l’Afrique Francophone" webpage.

 Fellowships in Spanish for Latin American applicants

-Similar to the Bourse pour l’Afrique Francophone, a new sub-programme will be launched this year targeting the Latin American region.
+Similar to the Bourse pour l’Afrique Francophone, a new sub-programme was launched in 2024 targeting the Latin American region.
 Individuals from Latin America can apply for applications in Spanish via the new “Becas para América Latina” to help support applicants from the region to access and benefit from the learning opportunity provided by a Technical Fellowship.

 Applicants to Becas para América Latina are able to visit Spanish-speaking countries in the region or further afield, as well as to countries where the Fellow and host supervisor speak a common language, for example an applicant from Venezuela could apply in Spanish to visit a host institution in Brazil or France, if both the applicant and host supervisor speak a common language.